 - Monitoring and reporting on environmental performance, including tracking energy and water usage, waste reduction efforts and other environmental metrics.

-- Coordinating and collaborating with other departments and external stakeholders, such as regulatory agencies, to ensure environmental regulations and laws compliance.
+- Coordinating and collaborating with other departments and external stakeholders, such as regulatory agencies, to ensure compliance with environmental regulations and laws.

 - Educating and training employees, contractors, and other stakeholders on environmental issues and best practices.